 Our Community Engagement Core (CEC) focuses on building capacity and facilitating collaborations through internal investments, external partnerships, and investing in the next generation of environmental health researchers.
 The Center is focusing on cutting edge, dynamic areas of science (epigenetics, metabolomics, and nanotoxicology) and it is essential, now more than ever, to keep the public engaged in the promise and future of research.
-We believe our role is as catalyst and connector to meet the needs and interests of trainees, Environmental Health Science (EHS) and Clinical and Translational Science (CTS) researchers, and select community-based organizations and health advocacy groups.
+We believe our role is as catalyst and connector to meet the needs and interests of Environmental Health Science (EHS) and Clinical and Translational Science (CTS) researchers and select community-based organizations and health advocacy groups.

 The Goals of the CEC are to: